Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Chain (Gunter's or Surveyor's):

 22 yards.
+66 feet.
 100 links.
 Length of cricket pitch.
 Each tenth link is a brass tag.

 Chain (Ramden's or Engineer's):